percona/pmm/source/manage/client-proxysql-metrics.rst

    pmm-admin add proxysql --username=admin --password=admin

-where username and password are credentials for the monitored MongoDB access, which will be used locally on the database host.
+where username and password are credentials for the monitored ProxySQL access, which will be used locally on the database host.
 Additionally, two positional arguments can be appended to the command line flags: a service name to be used by PMM, and a service address.
 If not specified, they are substituted